NickHauptvogel/photON/README.md

 # photON
-Smart Bike Light using a Microcontroller and Neopixel LEDs
+Smart Bike Light using an ESP8266 and Neopixel LEDs